 SNAPCHAT AR: LENS STUDIO KEYBOARD

-No programming is required to use the Keyboard, but it is possible to call certain functions (the full list is in the readme-file).
+No programming is required to use the Keyboard, but it is possible to call certain functions

 The keyboard supports single-line and multi-line text, with as many lines as you’d like.

-And you’ve got some customization options:
+And it has some customization options:

 To get the text typed by the user on a Text component, add the ‘Get Keyboard Text’-script to an object.

 To quickly change the look of the keys, edit the ‘Keyboard Keys’ material.

 This material takes care of the toggle, space bar, and normal keys, in both states: pressed and idle.

 To set a default text (and optional multi-line count), type it in the ‘Default Text Lines’ textbox in the Keyboard settings.

 – Get the first line of text as a string (function, optional int argument to specify which line if multiline)